BSBI publishes a range of botanical books, including:

 News about BSBI publications

 *NEW* A pre-publication offer is now available for BSBI Handbook No. 17: Violets.
 Publication is scheduled for March 2017.
-If you are a BSBI member who wishes to benefit from the special offer (one third off the cover price), then please go to the members-only area (password required).
+If you are a BSBI member who wishes to benefit from the special offer (one third off the cover price), then please go to the members-only area (password required - email us if you're not sure what it is).

 BSBI Handbooks on Eyebrights and Lady's-mantles are also in preparation.
 Scroll down this page to find out more about BSBI Handbooks.